 First time heading to a WCS convention?
 Check out our handy guide below!
-For a list of local and neighboring conventions, click here.
+For information on current events and rules, visit the World Swing Dance Council.

 A West Coast Swing convention is a 3-5 days event where Westies from all over the world gather to dance, compete and socialize.